 When you treat a tumour for the first time, there is hope that the treatment will destroy the cancer cells and keep them from returning.
 If your tumour keeps growing, even with treatment, there is a lower chance that more treatment will help.

 This is especially true for solid tumour cancers, like breast, colon, and lung cancer, and sarcoma.
-Doctors know a lot about how these cancers grow or shrink over time and how they respond to treatment.
+Health care providers know a lot about how these cancers grow or shrink over time and how they respond to treatment.
 They have found that treatment after treatment often offers little or no benefit.

 If you have had three different treatments and your cancer has grown or spread, more treatment usually will not help you feel better or increase your chance of living longer.
 Instead, more treatment could cause serious side effects that shorten your life and reduce the quality of the time you have left.

 Still, many people with advanced cancer keep getting chemotherapy—even when it has almost no chance of helping them.
 They end up suffering when they should not have to.